czpratt/czpratt.github.io/README.md

 ### Research

 What is the fundamental physics of computation?
-Currently, I am using dynamical systems theory and nonequilibrium thermodynamics to help make sense of this question.
+I am using tools from dynamical systems theory and thermodynamics to help make sense of this question.
 Specifically, I am using superconducting circuits as a test-bed for exploring the physics of information storage and processing.

 #### Papers